fettay/prez_seminar/PITCHME.md

 - The authors fit a linear regression with the 10 variables and an intercept
 - They define $\{H_1, ..., H_{10}\}$ elementary hypothesis that the corresponding $\beta_k = 0$
-- They construct 1023 intersection hypothesis
+- They construct 1023 intersecting hypothesis

 :star: $1023 = 2^{10} - 1$